calcmogul/controls-engineering-in-frc/README.md

 Add an appendix on nonlinear control?
 * Linearization
-* Mention Lyapunov in passing
+* Lyapunov stability
   * Nonlinear systems have moving poles since A isn't constant.
-Lyapunov just says the controller is stable for all configurations of the state-space if it's stable for all possible eigenvalues of A.
+From a linear system point of view, Lyapunov says the system is stable if, for a given initial condition, all possible eigenvalues of A from that point are in the left-half plane.
+Nonlinear control thinks about this differently though.
+  * See "Applied Nonlinear Control" by Slotine
 * Nonlinear estimation with Kalman filters
   * Extended Kalman filter
   * Nonlinear observation model